Bachelor of Education (Honours) (Professional and Vocational Education) (Three-year Part-time)

-This programme aims to provide practitioners or intending practitioners in Professional and Vocational Education (PVE) settings with the skills, understandings and aptitudes to work effectively, efficiently and confidently as professional teachers, instructors, trainers, educational designers and change agents.
-The programme provides participants with the opportunity to build upon their existing disciplinary knowledge, integrating it with the educational learning that is the core of the programme.
+This programme aims to provide practitioners or intending practitioners in Professional and Vocational Education (PVE) settings with the skills, understandings and aptitudes to work effectively, efficiently and confidently as professional teachers, instructors, trainers, educational designers and change agents, including Applied Learning context.
+The programme provides students with the opportunity to build upon their existing disciplinary knowledge, integrating it with the educational learning that is the core of the programme.

 This is a 3-year part-time in-service programme consisting of 60 credit points (cps).
 The programme is delivered through face-to-face teaching, online teaching and individual / small group supervision.
 Classes are normally held in weekday evenings and / or on Saturdays, while other arrangements will be made when necessary.
 The programme is structured around 5 domains as follows: